California NIMBYs don’t love their children

 The landed gentry system of Elizabethan England functioned by the principal of Primogeniture, the eldest son inherits.
 Breaking an estate up between multiple children rendered it incapable of supporting one powerful family, so the eldest son got everything, and the other siblings got much less, sometimes nothing at all.
 The eldest son would inherit the estate and enter politics, the second son would join the army, the third son would go into law, and the fourth son would join the church.

 California homeowners only have one primary residence, so upon the death of the homeowner, only the family of one adult child would realistically live in it, creating the same problem of indivisibility that the landed gentry contended with years ago.
 While each family devises a unique solution to this problem today, in the end, only one of the siblings can live in the house, and the others can’t.
-And since California Nimbys prevent enough new homes from being built to accommodate our domestic birth rate, many children will not find another house in the state.
+And since California Nimbys prevent enough new homes from being built to accommodate our domestic birth rate, many children will not find another house in the state, some do find a child sponsorship.

 Nimbys won’t permit the construction of their own children’s housing.
 Does that sound loving to you?
 Wouldn’t a loving parent want their own children to enjoy the opportunity to live nearby?